certinoaaron/fxservice/README.md

 # FX Convert

-version 0.0.1

-Service used to calculate exchange rate
+Internal service used to calculate exchange rates using fxdata as it's cache/data layer

 ## General Overview